AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 ### Custom messages

-Custom messages are self-defind key-value pairs that include the message type and the message content.
+Custom messages are self-defined key-value pairs that include the message type and the message content.

 The following code sample shows how to send a custom message: